elixirschool/elixirschool/_posts/2018-03-18-phoenix-live-view.md

 ```
 *Note: You can generate a secret by running `mix phx.secret` from the command line.*

-3. Update your configuration to enable writing Live View templates with the  `.leex` extension.
+3. Update your configuration to enable writing LiveView templates with the  `.leex` extension.

 ```elixir
 config :phoenix,